dannsam/xenko-docs/manual/virtual-reality/enable-vr.md

 # Enable VR

-Xenko supports virtual reality (VR) devices including Oculus Rift and Vive.
+This page explains how to add support for the Oculus Rift and Vive devices.
+Other devices will be supported in Xenko soon.

 1. In the **asset view** (in the bottom pane by default), double-click the **Graphics Compositor**.